Sales assistants sell goods to customers in retail and wholesale establishments.

 A hardware sales assistant works in retail businesses that supply and sell a range of hardware goods such as lengths of timber, paint, brushes, hand tools, screws, nails, tap washers and other general house maintenance requirements.
 They may have to demonstrate tools and explain how products work.

 A newsagent owns and runs a store selling newspapers, magazines and other items such as greeting cards, stationery, books, toys and confectionery.
 They may also sell lottery tickets, telecommunication products, coupons and Australia Post products.

 A retail manager plans and coordinates the operations of retail outlets.
 They manage staff, respond to customer complaints, control the level, price and presentation of stock, monitor finances and budgets and oversee security systems.

 A seafood sales assistant cleans and prepares fish and other seafood for sale in a shop or fish market.
 They serve customers and provide advice about the available seafood and on ways to cook and prepare it.

 Shelf Filler (Night)

 A shelf filler (night) works in retail stores and is responsible for ensuring that shelves and product displays remain stocked.
 Shelf fillers rotate stock on the shelves, ensuring that products with earlier use-by dates are at the front and removing those that have passed this date.
-Many shelf fillers work after hours, tidying the store after the day's trading and ensuring that shelves are fully stocked for when the store reopens in the morning.
+Many shelf fillers work after hours, tidying the store and ensuring that shelves are fully stocked for when the store reopens in the morning.